rossipedia/rossipedia.github.com/_posts/2016-02-06-reactjs-or-why-client-side-is-fun-again.md

 In React, UIs are driven by _Components_.
 So, in React speak, what is a component?

-> A Component is a self-contained unit of software that encapsulates both how
+> A Component is a self-contained unit of software that encapsulates both
 > the structure of the UI and its behavior, optionally maintaining any internal
 > state necessary for the operation of the UI.